nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	conda create --name jupyterExample python=3.9
-	souce activate jupyterExample
+	conda activate jupyterExample

-Now if you type `conda env list` you should see the following:
+Now if you type `conda env list` you should see the following (paths may be slightly different):

 	# conda environments: